morrungulo/financial-portfolios/README.md

 * Stock - select the ticker (e.g. MSFT) for the stock you wish to add (no autocomplete - sorry).
 * Crypto - select the `from` crypto code (e.g. BTC) and the `to` 3-letter currency code (e.g. EUR) for the crypto you wish to add (no autocomplete - sorry).
 * Cash - select the `from` 3-letter code (e.g. USD) and the `to` 3-letter currency code (e.g. EUR) for the currency you wish to add (no autocomplete - sorry).

+A new entry will be added to the watchlist table.
+You may sort the table entries by clicking on the respective header (sorting order will not be saved - sorry).
+If you want to know more details about the entry, you may click on the name to be taken to another page where it will be displayed 3 panels with the price history, the entry profile and the entry summary.

 # Additional Features